Colorado Payment Resources

 • Law Enforcement Report: A victim chooses to obtain a medical forensic exam and chooses to work with law enforcement.

-• Medical Report: A victim chooses to obtain a medical forensic exam, but at that the time of the exam chooses to not participate with law enforcement.
+• Medical Report: A victim chooses to obtain a medical forensic exam but chooses not to participate with law enforcement at the time of the exam.
 Any evidence collected is given to law enforcement with the individual’s contact information.
 Victims can also choose whether or not the evidence is tested.
 If they choose not to have the evidence tested, law enforcement must store the evidence for at least two years.
 Victims can call the law enforcement agency at a later date should they decide to pursue criminal justice options.

-• Anonymous Report: A victim chooses to obtain a medical forensic exam, but at that time of the exam chooses to not participate with law enforcement.
+• Anonymous Report: A victim chooses to obtain a medical forensic exam but, at that time of the exam, chooses not to participate with law enforcement.
 Any evidence collected is given to law enforcement without the victim’s contact information.
 With this option, victims cannot choose to have their evidence tested.
 Instead, law enforcement will store the evidence kit for at least two years.
 Victims can call the law enforcement agency at a later date should they decide to pursue criminal justice options.

 Colorado Coalition Against Sexual Assault –